Can you do a balance transfer to someone else’s credit card?

 Once this process is successfully completed, you should receive your new credit card within 5-10 working days, although it could take up to 21 days in some cases.
 After you activate the new card, the issuer will process the balance transfer.

-How to complete a balance transfer to a joint primary cardholder with a partner
+How to apply for a joint balance transfer credit card with your partner

 - To transfer a balance from an existing joint account

 Apply for the credit card as usual and include details of the balance transfer request, including all the names of the joint account holders, as well as the account number, financial institution and the amount of debt you want to transfer.
 You can go through this process with an individual credit card in your name, or apply for a credit card that offers joint account status for you and your partner.

 - To transfer a balance from your partner’s account to a new joint credit card account